benmoumen/aries-oca-bundles/docs/contributing/OCABundleCreation.md

 placed.
 That name may soon change (`credential` is a better name...), and in the future, a parallel folder might be added for presentation request OCA Bundles.

-Below `schema` is a list of top level credential issuers (e.g., BC Gov), and within each, the sub-issuers (to any depth).
+Below `schema` is a list of top level credential issuers, and within each, the sub-issuers (to any depth).
 As you add your OCA Bundle, feel free to add as many layers of (sub-)issuers as appropriate.
 For example, you might include: